-For other expenditures, follow the Purchasing Procedures.
+For other expenditures, follow guidance provided by Purchasing/General Services.
 This provides a brief synopsis of the District's purchasing policies, procedures and contracts requirements.
-When using a procurement card (procard) to make purchases, please follow the Procard User's Guide under the Downloads in the SMCCCD Portal.
+When using a procurement card (procard) to make purchases, please comply with the Procard Users Guide which can be found at the Downloads in the SMCCCD Portal.
 Use these documents for guidance in processing requisitions, payments to vendors and procard purchases.
 A requisition is an on-line form and goes through an on-line approval process originating from the requestor, through the Grant Administrator and College Business Office (CBO).

-If you have insufficient funds to cover your purchase, initiate a Budget Transfer prior to initiating the requisition or purchase.
+If you have insufficient funds to cover your purchase, initiate a Budget Transfer prior to initiating a requisition or purchase.
 This may require advance approval as noted above.